electroP0L/electroP0L/README.md

 ### Hi there!
 I'm Paul :v:
-**I'm a french Robotics engineering student who loves to program and create new things :cloud:**
+**I'm a french Robotics engineer who loves to program and create new things :cloud:**
 ##

   ![](/static/Haku.gif)